 “Conservative evangelicals naturally balk at this sort of scriptural revisionism but it has happened before.
 Two decades ago is was very difficult to find evangelical congregations who accepted the idea of women in leadership roles within their churches.
 Now it is just a minority of evangelical churches who still hold that view, precisely because the pieces of scripture that were once used to forbid female leadership have been reinterpreted.”

-First of course is that the media calls it for what it is; scriptural revisionism.
-Second of course is that he sees evangelicals having done just that over the issue of gender.
+The first point of note is that the media calls it for what it is; scriptural revisionism.
+Second, is that many evangelicals have done just that over the issue of gender.
 Most egalitarian evangelicals grimace at the word revisionism but again, it is what it is.
 The trap has been set, in the eyes of the media a narrative will emerge and it will only grow as this issue continues to come to the fore.
 There will be enormous pressure on egalitarian evangelicals to accept homosexuality (by that I mean as morally good in all its expressions) and they will not understand a refusal.
 Conservative evangelicals remember have already been dealt with as unreformable bigots who are already an irrelevance.

 The reason for this is because (as I’ve said before) all the arguments egalitarians marshalled for the equality of women will be exactly the arguments used for full acceptance of homosexuality.
 Those that try to stand in the middle are about to get squeezed.
 The chances that the popular press will get William Webb’s redemptive-movement hermeneutic is slim to say the least.
 In the pews I doubt that the idea that there is a trajectory of redemption on the issue of gender but not in sexuality is unlikely to hold.
 Indeed the connection that it should apply in all three cases is popular, it will sound compelling and it’s already being made.